 10. Assume the best but prepare for the worst.
 In my experience, it rarely happens, but sometimes people don’t comply with the settlement terms, or there are future disputes between the same parties if they are going to continue to live next door to one another.
 What happens then?
 Deal with these possibilities in the MOS so that everyone knows what would happen in event of non-compliance and future disputes.
 While you are at it, consider inserting a mediation clause so that the parties come back to mediation before taking compliance and dispute issues to court, or before an arbitrator.

 As a neutral third party, I can help you and your neighbours find solutions to settle neighbour and boundary disputes.
-I’ve prepared an excellent resource of Frequently Asked Questions you will find helpful.
-For more information about my mediation and med-arb services*, click here.
+I’ve also prepared an excellent resource of Frequently Asked Questions you may find helpful.
+For more information about my mediation and arbitration services*, click here.